fun33333/HDMS/Docs/07-Business-Rules.md

 ### **4.1 Approval Request**
 * **Only Finance Assignee** can request approval
-* Cannot be requested by Requester or other roles
+* Cannot be requested by requestor or other roles
 * Finance Assignee marks `requires_approval=true`

 ### **4.2 Approval Decision**